PrometheusVault/ember/docs/operations.md

 1. The device boots and `python -m ember` is launched (via tmux or a service manager such as systemd/OpenRC).
-2. Ember mounts the vault, loads local documentation (README, AGENTS, roadmap), and primes `llama.cpp` (via `llama-cpp-python`) with that context.
+2. Ember mounts the vault (see `docs/vault.md` for structure), loads local documentation (README, AGENTS, roadmap), and primes `llama.cpp` (via `llama-cpp-python`) with that context.
 3. The operator lands in the Ember REPL inside a dedicated tmux session.
 The HUD in the status line shows the active session, vault path, and basic